liya_allien's avatar

 It goes without saying that grammar is indispensable for anyone who wants to learn the language at a decent level.

 It goes without saying that grammar is indispensable for anyone who wants to learn thea language at a decent level.
+It goes without saying that grammar is indispensable for anyone who wants to learn a language at a decent level.

 In no way do I doubt that I’ll be able to become fluent without understanding grammar.